 The Association also continues to perform well from a management perspective, with key management performance indictors being achieved or exceeded.
-Performance on rent arrears management remains particularly positive given the impact of the pandemic, and uncertainty across Europe on top of Welfare Reforms and growing pressures on residents' income.
+Performance on rent arrears management remains particularly positive given the impact of the growing pressures on residents' income during the 'cost of living crisis.'